 Nike Girls Lacrosse Camp at Regis University

 This NIKE Lacrosse Camp, located on the beautiful campus of Regis University, is just minutes from downtown Denver, Colorado.
 Great weather, staff, the beautiful Regis campus and top notch facilities make this an ideal camp location to improve your game this summer!

-- Complete Skills Camp for Girls Ages 9-18
+- High School and Youth Skills Camp for Girls Ages 9-18

 - Superior instruction from College Coaches and Players